iliask796/final-project-api/README.md

 ![trello-example-img](assets/trello-1-1400x951.png)

 ### ER Diagram
-A user has an email, a username and a password.
+A user has an email, a password and a display name.
 A user can have one workspace.
-A workspace has a name.
+A workspace has a name and a due date for its project.
 A workspace can contain many task lists.
 A task list has a name and an order.
 Each task list consists of different tasks.
-A task has a name, a description and an order.
+A task has a name, an order and a description.
 <br><br>
 ![er-diagram-img](assets/ER_Diagram.png)